 The last time a global survey was attempted, an estimated 100 million people were homeless worldwide (United Nations in 2005) and as many as 1.6 billion people lacked adequate housing (Habitat, 2015).
 The causes of homelessness are widely varied, as are the needs of those who are impacted by the lack of adequate housing.
-It’s easy to feel overwhelmed and arrested when contemplating what our response should be in the face of homelessness.
+It’s easy to feel overwhelmed by the enormity of this global problem.

 Unless you’re Nonni.